For downtown workers, the days of free all-day parking in residential neighborhoods like Professorville and Downtown North may soon come to an end.

-The long-awaited Residential Parking Permit Program, which the city unveiled at a community meeting in City Hall, seeks to change the rules for parking in downtown neighborhoods, which allow all-day parking and which get saturated with cars during business hours.
-Many cars belong to downtown workers, who prefer parking for free on residential streets over the other two alternatives: paying for garage permits or moving their cars every two hours.
+The long-awaited Residential Parking Permit Program, which the city unveiled at a community meeting in City Hall, seeks to change rules for parking in downtown neighborhoods, which allow all-day parking and which get saturated with cars during business hours.
+Many cars belong to downtown workers, who prefer to park for free on residential streets rather than the other two alternatives: paying for garage permits or moving their cars every two hours.

 The new program effectively extends the color parking zones that already exist in the downtown core of University, Lytton and Hamilton avenues to just about every downtown road, from Alma Street to Guinda Street.
 Most zones would allow two-hour parking for cars that don't have a permit on a hanger dangling from a rear-view mirror.
 Those that do have the permit would be able to park at the specified zone without a time limit.

 At Tuesday's meeting, which attracted more than 40 people, city staff presented two concepts, with the main difference being the number of color zones.
 Concept A would add 10 zones to the downtown core, while Concept B would add 17 zones.
 The latter concept is based on a proposal the city was considering in 2000.
 That proposal ultimately failed because it proved too expensive to implement.

 This time things are different.
 Parking is now one of the City Council's top priorities and a frequent topic of heated discussions.
 Last year, the council rejected a proposed pilot program in a portion of Professorville, with most members agreeing that it would simply shift the problem to another part of downtown.
 The new program encapsulates the entire downtown.

 The costs also don't loom as large.
 While the city still hopes that it will recoup some of the expense through permits, it will not base its decision on money alone.
 Interim Planning Director Aaron Aknin said that cost recovery is a goal but not the only one.

 "It's a component and a detail, but not the bottom line," Aknin said.